 Remember, to always begin a toilet roll with you everywhere in Vietnam.

-Buy your Train Tickets at the Train Station
+Buy Your Train Tickets At The Train Station

 For train tickets, they do tend to sell out days in advance, so don’t go to the train station with no ticket expecting to hop on the next train.

 Be prepared, for longer than planned trips.

-Vietnam is a Big Country
+Vietnam Is A Big Country

 The Pacific coastline is rocky and rough, but Vietnam has nice beach towns like Hue.
-With Vietnam its more culture than beaches destination.
+Vietnam, it’s more cultural than a beach destination.